stasemsoft/FontysICT-sem1/docs/workshops/readme.md

 ## Week schedule Workshops

-A possible weekly schedule for FHICT.
+A possible weekly schedule for Fontys ICT.
 Teachers discuss within their cluster which workshops are done by whom (possibly together).

 ## Design Challenge (between orientation and floor)